scanny/dotfiles/README.rst

 --------------------------------------------

 You never know when you might need something later.
 Plus, it's interesting to see how the collection of dotfiles evolves.
+A very useful benefit arises when you can't remember just how you added frombobulation way back when.
+With the git log, if you were a little careful about your commits, you can find exactly the changes that were required.

 Maintaining an off-site backup